Swiss Chard lysine-arginine content for herpes management

 Arginine is a semi-essential amino acid that our body can use to make nitric oxide, a molecule that improves blood circulation, cellular communication, and energy production.

-Arginine has multiple benefits for our health and performance, such as lowering blood pressure, enhancing wound healing, and increasing exercise endurance.
+Arginine has a variety of benefits for our overall health and performance, such as lowering blood pressure, enhancing wound healing, and increasing exercise endurance.

 Arginine can also affect the herpes virus, which causes cold sores and genital herpes.
 Studies suggest that arginine may help the virus grow and cause outbreaks, so people with herpes may want to avoid foods that are high in arginine or take lysine supplements to block its effects.